How do you Insulate a Draughty Door? Learn How to Insulate Entry Doors

 This has the added bonus of giving you a cosy, homely feel on the interior of your doors, as well as greater privacy, and is therefore particularly effective for glass entry doors.

-Another simple and cost-effective tip for how to insulate entry doors is to install weather seal along the bottom edge of your doors.
+Another simple and cost-effective tip for how to insulate entry doors is to install a door sweep along the bottom edge of your doors.

-A sweep or brush seal works by sealing any gap between the door and the floor when the door is closed.
-This will help to eliminate air, dust or bugs from creeping in underneath to door.
+A sweep or brush seal works by sealing any gap between the door and the floor when the door is closed, so that you don’t get draughts or leaks creeping in underneath.

-Be sure to get the right kind and size of Weather Seal to fit your entry doors.
-Check your local store for the range of door seals available.
+Be sure to get the right kind and size of door sweep to fit your entry doors.

-Method #5: Use Draft Snakes or Draft Blockers When Door Isn’t In Use
+Method #5: Use Draught Snakes or Draught Blockers When Door Isn’t In Use

-Another method for sealing the gap at the bottom of your doors is to use a draft snake or draft blocker that lies along the floor against the inside of the door and keeps out the cold air.
+Another method for sealing the gap at the bottom of your doors is to use a draught snake or draught blocker (also known as a draught stopper) that lies along the floor against the inside of the door and keeps out the cold air.

 These are generally quite affordable, and you can even make your own if you would rather not buy one.

-A draft snake is a particularly good idea if you have hardwood or tiled floors, where there is likely to be more of a gap than there would be with carpet.
+A draught snake is a particularly good idea if you have hardwood or tiled floors, where there is likely to be more of a gap than there would be with carpet.

 What if These Solutions Don’t Work?